Muscle atrophy: Signs and symptoms

 The hallmark sign of muscle atrophy is loss of lean muscle mass.
 This change may be difficult to detect due to obesity, changes in fat mass or edema.
 Changes in weight, limb or waist circumference are not reliable indicators of muscle mass changes.

 The predominant symptom is increased weakness which may result in difficulty or inability in performing physical tasks depending on what muscles are affected.
 Atrophy of the core or leg muscles may cause difficulty standing from a seated position, walking or climbing stairs and can cause increased falls.
 Atrophy of the throat muscles may cause difficulty swallowing and diaphragm atrophy can cause difficulty breathing.
 Muscle atrophy can be asymptomatic and may go undetected until a significant amount of muscle is lost.

 Causes

-Skeletal muscle serves as a storage site for amino acids that can be used for energy production when demands are high or supplies are low.
+Skeletal muscle serves as a storage site for amino acids, creatine, myoglobin, and adenosine triphosphate, which can be used for energy production when demands are high or supplies are low.
 If metabolic demands remain greater than protein synthesis, muscle mass is lost.
-Many diseases and conditions can lead to this imbalance, either through the disease itself or disease associated appetite-changes.
+Many diseases and conditions can lead to this imbalance, either through the disease itself or disease associated appetite-changes, such as loss of taste due to COVID-19.
 Causes of muscle atrophy, include immobility, aging, malnutrition, certain systemic diseases (cancer, congestive heart failure; chronic obstructive pulmonary disease; AIDS, liver disease, etc.), deinnervation, intrinsic muscle disease or medications (such as glucocorticoids).